annaesvensson/yellow-publish/self-review-checklist.md

 You should always review your own extension first.
 Please make sure:

 - [ ] repository has the topic `datenstrom-yellow`, [see documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics)
-- [ ] repository has the branch `main`, [see documentation](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/changing-the-default-branch)
+- [ ] repository has the default branch `main`, [see documentation](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-branches-in-your-repository/changing-the-default-branch)
 - [ ] repository has the license `GPL version 2`, [see license file](https://github.com/datenstrom/yellow/blob/main/LICENSE.md)
 - [ ] check that the extension works with a brand new installation
 - [ ] check for consistency, apply the same patterns and standards at all times